 Beginning with the BCY’23 CCQ Plan, TWC will publish each Board’s plan and subsequent quarterly reports on the TWC website.
 Publishing the plans and related reports supports transparency and helps stakeholders understand what investments are being made across the state to improve the quality of child care and early learning.

-As required by WD Letter 25-22, issued November 7, 2022, and titled “Child Care Quality Funds Report and Implementation and Expenditure Plan,” Boards must complete the table in the Annual Expenditure Plan tab in the Board Child Care Quality Expenditure & Activity Report Template, which describes each Board’s plans for quality activities and expenditures for the federal fiscal year (October 1–September 30).
+As required by WD Letter 23-23, issued XXX, and titled “Child Care Quality Funds Report and Implementation and Expenditure Plan,” Boards must complete the table in the Annual Expenditure Plan tab in the Board Child Care Quality Expenditure & Activity Report Template, which describes each Board’s plan for developing quality activities for the federal fiscal year (October 1–September 30).

 Boards must consider the following when completing the Annual Expenditure Plan tab: